Stimul8d/Dave-Huntley/src/content/blog/refactoring-unlocks-productivity.md

 ---
   title: "Refactoring Unlocks Developer Productivity"
-publishDate: "2024-12-28"
   category: "Engineering Excellence"
+  order: 3
   tags: ["refactoring", "code quality", "technical debt", "software design"]
   summary: "Every developer dreams of refactoring your codebase.
 Here's why you should let them, explained without a single line of code."
-image:
-  src: "/blog/refactoring-priority.jpg"
-  alt: "A tangled mess of string being untangled into neat lines"
-readingTime: 5
   draft: false
 ---

 Ask any developer what they'd love to do if given a free week, and most will say "clean up the codebase."
 There's a reason for that, and it's costing you money.